rasmusbrottwitt/coronavirus/README.md

 It is clear that the disease should be taken seriously, both because of the death rate and the lockdowns necessary to stop the spread.
 And by looking at the social media awareness, it is clear that people are very aware - and have started growing as concerned of the concequences to the economy as to the virus itself.

 ## Social Media Data from Twitter
-1.308.276 tweets made between March 12th and April 30th containing country codes has been gathered.
+As with every other global event, people started discussing everything around it as soon as it hit the news.
+1.308.276 tweets made between March 12th and April 30th containing country codes have been gathered.
 It can be seen that the awareness in europe is very high - also compared to US.
-By zooming into US on the interactive map is it clear that the main social media attention concerning the virus in US is along the coastlines, while central US has show little to minor awareness online.
+By zooming into the US on the interactive map is it clear that the main social media attention concerning the virus is along the coastlines, while central states has show little to minor awareness online.

 <iframe
         src="Charts/webpage013.html"